Synchronize an audio recording with your score

 Between two points (e.g. the beginning and end of the score), we use our playback algorithm and the duration between these points to automatically determine how we will move the “slider” on the score.

-However since the interpretation is likely not linear, you will need to add extra synchronization points.
-You don’t need to add points at every measure, only to improve the sync between the sound and the notation.
+However since the interpretation is likely not linear, and that there may be some tempo changes within the score, you may need to add extra synchronization points.
+Depending on the score and the recording, it may not be necessary to add sync points at every measure, only a few may be sufficient to improve the sync between the sound and the notation.

 Add a new point

-Tip: You can to temporary display the measures numbers for all the measures in the layout options, this makes easier to edit the synchronization points.
+Tip: You can temporarily display each measure number above the staff through the layout options, this makes it easier to edit the synchronization points.

 Choose which audio source to play

-You can toggle between the tracks and the playback to choose the source to play when you use the player controls.
+You can switch between the tracks and the native playback to choose the source to play when you use the player controls.
 Click on the arrow next to the play button, and choose the audio source you want to play:

 Toggle between tracks